huntfx/MouseTracks/README.md

  <b>To Do List:</b>
  - Add more optional variables to image name
+ - Change guassian blur from an actual value to a multiplier
  - Write more robust code to save the image (so it doesn't crash if the folder doesn't exist)
  - Improved path options (to allow things like %APPDATA% to be used)
  - Export raw data for others to visualize